 - A completed California Western Financial Aid Application (for Fall/Spring).

 - A completed Summer Break Federal Work-Study Application.

-If students don’t submit these required documents by the deadline they will be put on the waitlist.
-Due to limited FWS funds, those who miss the deadline probably won’t receive consideration to the program.
+If students don’t submit these required documents by the deadline, they will be put on the waitlist.
+Due to limited FWS funds, those who miss the deadline likely will not receive consideration for the program.

 The FWS award, though used during a period of non-enrollment, is considered part of the student's financial aid award package for the following session (e.g., Fall/Spring).
 Summer Break FWS funds are considered part of a student’s overall financial aid award package for the following session (e.g., Fall/Spring).
 This means a student's eligibility for other aid will likely be reduced due to the receipt of Summer Break FWS funds.

 The initial award letters for students with Summer Break FWS awards will only reflect their FWS award.
 Fall and spring aid such as Stafford, Perkins, and alternative loans, will appear on separate award letters during fall/spring processing.